-encyclopaedias
+- ♦ encyclopaedias

-reference books
+- reference books

-text books
+- ♦ text books

-guides
+- guides

-handbooks
+- handbooks

-journals and magazines
+- journals and magazines

-newspapers
+- newspapers

-maps and charts
+- maps and charts

-previous reports
+- previous reports

-correspondence
+- correspondence

-minutes.
+- minutes.

-Information Technology
+Information technology

-The information that a computer can put at your fingertips is almost limitless provided you have an almost limitless budget to pay for reference CD-Roms and on-line services that connect you with a modem!
-Yet even for a modest monthly budget of around £20 you can have online access to a veritable cornucopia of information, provided you are prepared to put some time and effort into tracking down the facts and figures you really want.
+The information that a computer can put at your fingertips is almost limitless.
+You can often have free on-line access to a veritable cornucopia of information, providing you are prepared to put some time and effort into tracking down the facts and figures you really want.